Configure a pi board

 }

-Configuring these attributes on your board allows you to integrate analog-to-digital converters, digital interrupts, and components that must communicate through the SPI and I2C protocols into your robot.
+Configuring these attributes on your board allows you to integrate analog-to-digital converters and digital interrupts into your machine.

 analogs